ravelox/pimidi/README.md

 	Default is 0640.
 sync.interval
 	Interval in seconds between SYNC commands for timing purposes.
-Default is 10s.
+Default is 10s. journal.write
+	Set to yes to enable MIDI recovery journal.
+Default is no.
 ```

 If ALSA is detected, the following options are also available: